 The last of the torrent of fall holidays, this is the crown, the top, the end, the last gasp, the finale – and is all about celebration.
 Singing, dancing, hearing what Torah folks in the community will throw down amidst circles of dancing.

 This year, for the festival of lights, we gather with friends from diverse communities to hear true interfaith holiday stories of survival and beauty.
 We’ll gather for holiday themed food, menorah-lighting, and an interfaith story slam, all co-hosted with Gilead Church.

 We’re always looking for new ways to tell the story of redemption from slavery to liberation.
 Check out our Passover 5783 Resources page for helpful guides on building your own haggadah, crafting a kid-friendly seder, and more!

 “They tried to kill us, we survived, let’s eat,” is a child’s description of what our holidays are about.
-On a deeper level, our holidays take philosophy, history, spirituality, and good old fashion Jewish neurosis about the precariousness of life, and elevate them to a level of religious significance.
-Purim is the holiday par excellence that allows our light and our shadow side, our good and our crazy and our scary, to be revealed.
+On a deeper level, our holidays take philosophy, history, spirituality, and good old fashioned Jewish neurosis about the precariousness of life, and elevate them to a level of religious significance.
+Purim is the holiday par excellence that allows our light and our shadow side, our good and our wild and our scary, to be revealed.
 One night only.